pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

 your next action could get a +1 modifier added to it, for instance.
 Whereas if you fail, not only will the GM make a hard move but you could get a -1 modifier for whatever you were trying to do next.

+Some rolls could add a Hold, which is basically a point that can be spent in the future for a specific purpose.
+I don't know how to work this in yet.

 TODO: extend this